 25 million Americans suffer from depression each year.

-Everyone has had an experience to some degree with depression; perhaps it was the loss of someone close to you, losing your job, or being unhappy with a current living situation.
+Everyone has had an experience to some degree with depression; perhaps it was the loss of someone close to you, losing your job, or being unhappy with your current living situation.
 However, with the several different types the term “depression” has caused incorrect assumptions and continues to be invalidated when laypersons talk about their experiences with depression.
 This is a huge social, medical, and recovery problem.

 Recommended Read: “5 Types of Depression and How Can You Determine Which You Have” By Betterhelp